Barleead/Quilting/README.md

 - After the virtual environment is created, type “git clone” followed by the URL you copied when cloning the repository.

 - Open VS code and navigate to File > Open Folder.
 Then navigate to the location where the repository was copied.
-Highlight the “Quilting” folder and select folder.
+Highlight the “Quilting” folder and click select folder.
 - If you already have the Live Server extension then you can right click on any .html file and choose “Open with Live Server”.
 If you do not have the extension, you can add it by selecting the extensions icon (on the left) and searching for Live Server.

 - To exit the virtual environment type “deactivate” in the git/terminal window.

 Note: The QR codes on the Patterns page may not be scannable as the trial may have expired.
 However, they will still work as buttons.
 Also, I have items in the img folder that are not yet included in the project.
 I am wanting to use them later.

 The key for line 17 on Contact.html is missing.
-Before sending an email please input the code 1Hx6UWBlA_Bu8x1bA inside the quotation marks on that line.
+It will need to be added before sending an email.
+To get the code, please message me on slack if needed.

 **Acknowledgements:**